Shazam-19/concrete-strength-model/README.md

 This project uses a neural network with _adam_ *optimizer* and _mean squared error (MSE)_ as *loss function* and compares the model evaluation with different numbers of epochs and with new layers added to the network.

 ### How the model is being trained?
--Step 1: The model is trained 50 times on different samples of data(30% of the data for validation) -Step 2: Each loop we evaluate the model using _MSE_ and store the result in a list of mean squared errors -Step 3: After the model is trained and evaluated 50 times, we calculate the mean and standard deviation of the list of mean squared errors
+- Step 1: The model is trained 50 times on different samples of data(30% of the data for validation)
+- Step 2: Each loop we evaluate the model using _MSE_ and store the result in a list of mean squared errors
+- Step 3: After the model is trained and evaluated 50 times, we calculate the mean and standard deviation of the list of mean squared errors
--Step 5: Repeat the steps again(from Step 1), using different epochs and adding new layers to the neural network
+- Step 5: Repeat the steps again(from Step 1), using different epochs and adding new layers to the neural network

 I got a full grade of 20/20 after my _peers_ in the course reviewed my submission which matched the required points were given in the description of the project.